-Between Black and Blue: Complexity within the Black law enforcement community, Part 1
+Between Black and Blue: Complexity within the Black law enforcement community

-Back in February of 2021, together with the National Organization of Black Law Enforcement Executives (NOBLE), the National Law Enforcement Museum held a program that sought to uncover ways to support black law enforcement officers and encourage new recruits to join the force and protect our communities.
-This panel discussion examined the potential “double backlash” facing Black police officers and pathways to changing the culture inside agencies that could result in a more positive perception of the law enforcement community.
+Together with the National Organization of Black Law Enforcement Executives (NOBLE), the National Law Enforcement Museum is holding a special event on Feb.
+25 at 2:00pm EST that seeks to uncover ways to support black law enforcement officers and encourage new recruits to join the force and protect our communities.
+This panel discussion will examine the potential “double backlash” facing Black police officers and pathways to changing the culture inside agencies that could result in a more positive perception of the law enforcement community.

 Does the Black community support Black law enforcement?
 Should agencies and departments work toward recruiting officers that better reflect the communities they serve?
 What impact could this have on preventing crime and building trust between law enforcement and the community?

-These questions and more were answered by the panelists in a virtual discussion focusing on the varied perspectives within law enforcement and the community.
+These questions and more will be answered by our panelists in a two-part live virtual discussion focusing on the varied perspectives within law enforcement and the community.

 - Sheriff Marian Brown, Dallas County (TX) Sheriff’s Department